Abhishek-3174/Brain-Tumor-Detection/README.md

-##Brain Tumor Detection and Segmentation
+Brain Tumor Detection and Segmentation

-Project Overview
+Project Overview :

 This project implements a two-stage system for brain tumor detection and segmentation using:

 Quantum Convolutional Neural Networks (QCNN) for tumor detection (classification),